Veams/rx-store/README.md

 # Veams RxStore (`@veams/rx-store`)

-> Veams RxStore provides the missing RxJS wrapper for Redux to provide a simple but powerful state management module.
+> Veams provides the missing RxJS wrapper for Redux to provide a simple but powerful state management module.

 **It is framework agnostic and can be used in any web application frameworks/libraries** like Angular, React, Vue.

 **It is written in TypeScript.**

 **It is bundled and gzipped around 5KB.**
+Take a look at our uncompressed [stats file](https://github.com/Veams/rx-store/blob/master/bundle.png) to find out more about our bundle.

 ## Why this package?